 2.2.2.
-Admission to the School of Meteorology

-There is no additional admission process for the School of Meteorology.
+Admission to the School of Meteorology There is no additional admission process for the School of Meteorology.

-Students can declare a meteorology major when they enter OU, or at any time during their freshmen year, and non-transfer students can be admitted into the College of Atmospheric and Geographic Sciences when they complete at least 24 credit hours with a minimum 2.25 GPA (2.50 GPA for transfer students).
+Students can declare a meteorology major when they enter OU, or at any time during their freshmen year, and non-transfer students can be admitted into the College of Atmospheric and Geographic Sciences when they complete at least 24 credit hours with a minimum 2.25 GPA.